What is Angina? By Dr.Sukhvinder Singh – Cardiologist

 CHD occurs when plaque, a waxy substance, builds up inside the coronary artery inner walls.

-These arteries perform the function of carrying oxygen-rich blood to the heart.
+These arteries carry oxygen-rich blood to the heart.

 Due to the formation of the waxy substance, the coronary arteries stiffen and get narrowed, causing angina or anginal chest pain.

-If the rupture of plaque occurs due to certain reasons, blood clots are formed in the arteries, total blockage of an artery, resulting in a heart attack.
+If plaque ruptures for certain reasons, blood clots form in the arteries, causing total blockage, which can lead to a heart attack.

 What is Angina?